ssimon4/p-tricho-arthropod-community/README.md

 # Contents
 1. README.md: this file.
-2. notebooks/: Notebooks that detail the analyses reported in the manuscript.
+2. notebooks: Notebooks that detail the analyses reported in the manuscript.
-3. repository for the code used in narrow-sense heritabiligy analysis
+3. h2-analysis: repository for the code used in narrow-sense heritabiligy analysis.